GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - Attendees should be encouraged to share their parting thoughts and key learnings.
 - Attendee feedback should be solicited for a final time and notes collected by the lead coach
 - Thank the attendees for their time and dedication during the hack
-- Finally, share the content by directing the attendees to visit the gHacks repo on Github: <http://github.com/gfilicetti/gHacks>

 ### Tips for In Person